Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Why Go

 Sumida Park runs along the Sumida River with Tokyo Skytree rising behind the sakura trees.
-This long, narrow riverside park holds about 600 cherry trees, and the combination of blossoms, water, and the tower creates one of the most photographed views in the city.
+This long, narrow riverside park holds about 600 cherry trees (including roughly 510 on the Taito City side during festival season), and the combination of blossoms, water, and the tower creates an iconic skyline backdrop for photos.

 Evenings shine here.
-After night falls, the trees and Tokyo Skytree are illuminated, and the pink glow reflects off the water.
-There are food stands during cherry blossom season, and the walking path fills up but doesn't feel claustrophobic the way some spots do.
+After night falls, the trees and Tokyo Skytree are usually illuminated during peak bloom season, and the pink glow reflects off the water.
+There are often food stands during cherry blossom season, and the walking path fills up but doesn't feel claustrophobic the way some spots do.
+Illumination setups and schedules vary year to year - confirm timing locally before planning an evening visit.

 Tokyo Skytree rising above cherry blossom trees along Sumida River at dusk